t2trg/semantic-landscape/draft-milenkovic-t2trg-iot-info-models.md

 implementation developers would be well served by summarizing the totality of what a compliant node is required and assumed to be able to do.
-Additional clarification may be provided by what is possible to happen at the two distinct parts of the node lifecycle - design time and runtime when the node is in operation.
+Additional clarification may be provided by what is possible and assumed to happen at the two distinct parts of the node lifecycle - design time when the code is written and runtime when the node is in operation.

 At the design time, the code is written to implement the applicable node behaviors defined by the specification.